 There no such thing as bad weather at Beech Lodge School!

-At Beech Lodge School we believe that learning outside the classroom is a practical and exciting way to enthuse and motivate children.
+At Beech Lodge we believe that learning outside the classroom is a practical and exciting way to enthuse and motivate children and young people.
 The natural environment offers a wealth of exciting, stimulating and enriching opportunities for teaching and learning and helps foster creativity and resilience.
-Our outdoor learning programme allows children to see the world which is beyond the classroom The use of first hand experiences provide children with an opportunity to develop intrinsic motivation, sound physical, emotional and social skills.
+Our outdoor learning programme allows children to see the world which is beyond the classroom.
+The use of first hand experiences provides children with an opportunity to develop intrinsic motivation, sound physical, emotional and social skills.

 Canoe/Kayaking Club – using the BCU Paddlesport Programme develops dexterity, new physical skills and national canoe certificates.